Traden-Github/C-Practice/README.md

 # C-Random_Practices
-Posting my small practices in C here
+Posting my small practices in C How to Program here